 Veteran-owned businesses often try to distinguish themselves by using colors, typography, and images that let potential clients know that their owners have served in the military.
 Communicating this through a well-made veteran logo design can attract other veterans, not to mention patriotic citizens who want to support veteran-owned businesses run by national heroes.

-As you think about logo design for veteran-owned companies, consider what has worked well for other businesses.
+As you think about logo design, consider what has worked well for other businesses.
 You may want to use those examples as guides, or you may want to create a unique brand by steering clear of elements commonly used by other veterans.
 Remember that your own logo design should be unique to set you apart from other businesses.

 Colors for Veteran-Owned Business Logos